Easy Rhubarb Cake Recipe

 Frequently Asked Questions

-Can you use frozen rhubarb in cake
+Can you use frozen rhubarb?

 Sharing is caring!